Nictec/adnexus/docs/index.md

 class MyContainer(DeclarativeContainer):
+    # the loaded config can be accessed by calling MyContainer.config.<name>
     config_loaders = [TOMLConfigLoader(Path("settings.toml"))] # <-- This file must (obviously) exist for the example to work
     config_model = MyConfig